COVID19Tracking/covid-public-api-build/README.md

 - `COVID_API_DEBUG` - Set to true to log all debug-level items to the console
 - `GOOGLE_API_KEY` - A Google API token with access to read Google spreadsheets
 - `SLACK_TOKEN` - A Slack token with access to `users.profile:read` and `users:read` scopes.
+- `SITE_BUILD_WEBHOOK` - A Netlify webhook to call if any API files changed to trigger a new site build.

 ### Running